jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

 ### Introduction

-*Encircle* aims to become a programming language once.
+*Circular* aims to become a programming language once.

 I spent quite some time in my 20's thinking about this idea of how to visually express the internals of computers and programming languages.

-*Encircle Language Spec* tries to describe it.
+*Circular Language Spec* tries to describe it.

 It is an idea for a new computer programming language, mostly about a diagram notation that might show things, that go on inside a computer.
 It might once become a way to navigate and write code.